Why Bob Mankoff matters

 His own site and press materials highlight his move to Esquire, the launch of Cartoon Collections, and his continuing interest in creativity tools, algorithms, and AI-assisted systems.
 Even if some of those projects look eccentric, they are consistent with the rest of the career.
 Mankoff has long been interested in whether the mechanics of humor can be studied, scaled, and taught.

 That curiosity is part of what separates him from a merely beloved editor.
-He does not just love cartoons.
-He seems fascinated by the structure of joke-making itself and by how institutions can widen or narrow what gets through.
+He loves cartoons, and he seems fascinated by the structure of joke-making itself and by how institutions can widen or narrow what gets through.

 What Mankoff represents